Murder of Marion Parker: Trial

 Hickman told his attorneys that he had killed Parker upon the direction of a supernatural deity he called "Providence".
 This claim was touted by Hickman's defense attorney in court, who attempted to explain Hickman's actions by reason of insanity.
 The defense professed that Hickman was mentally ill and deeply influenced by his religious grandfather, who had exposed him to "frenzied religious exorcisms...
 Out of the limbo of his subconscious mind, surcharged with severe repressions of his awful childhood, homicide and mutilation ideated."

 Hickman was one of the first defendants to use California's new law that allowed pleas of not guilty by reason of insanity (despite having initially told police that he needed the $1,500 ransom to attend Park College, a Bible college in Kansas City).
 Evidence contradicting his insanity defense included testimony from prison guards at the Umatilla County jail in Oregon, who state that Hickman had asked them how he could "act crazy" during his incarceration.
 Dr. W. D. McCary, a Pendleton psychologist who examined Hickman in jail, observed that "his mind seemed clear," and he "told a straight, coherent story and was never at a loss for words.
 There was nothing about him to indicate insanity...
 He says that he does not like girls, that he is deeply religious, and that his ambition was to become a minister.
 Several times he made mention of God."

 Prosecutors speculated that Hickman wanted revenge against Parker's father for having testified against him in his earlier trial for theft and forgery.
 There is evidence that Hickman committed the murder, in part, for the notoriety it would bring him, as he divulged to one reporter that he wanted as much press coverage as was received by the high-profile killers Leopold and Loeb.

+Los Angeles County District Attorney Asa Keyes delivered the prosecution's closing argument.

 Conviction and execution

 In February 1928, a jury rejected the insanity defense and the judge sentenced Hickman to death by hanging.
 He appealed his conviction but it was upheld by the California Supreme Court.
 During his final months, Hickman reportedly embraced Roman Catholicism and wrote letters of apology to his victims' families.

 In March 1928, Hickman and Welby Hunt were found guilty of first degree murder in the death of Clarence Ivy Toms.
 The two both received life terms after the jurors recommended mercy for each of them.
 Hunt was released on parole in March 1939.
-He died on May 26, 1995, at the age of 84.

 On October 19, 1928, Hickman was hanged on the gallows in San Quentin Prison.
 Upon falling through the trap doors of the gallows, he struck his head and hanged, "violently twitching and jerking."
 Per witnesses, it took approximately two minutes for Hickman to die.
 An autopsy performed after his execution showed that Hickman's neck did not break during the hanging, and that he had died from asphyxia.